cjerdonek/open-rcv/README.md

 Features
 --------

+* Tested against the publicly available test cases in the [open-rcv-tests][open-rcv-tests] repository.
 * Exposes both a command-line API and a Python API.
 * The command-line API returns results as JSON to allow interoperability with other tools (e.g. to use a different results renderer).